 Every which way we look today we are taught to be scared of food.
 Low fat this, no sugar that.
-Mix that in with the health food bloggers holding green smoothies with perfect makeup and a blow dry, us normal people don’t stand a chance, do we?
+Mix that in with health food bloggers with a bouncy blow dry and a group of giggly size 6 friends holding a green smoothie, us normal people don’t stand a chance, do we?
 Orthorexia is real.
 If you haven’t heard of it it’s an obsession with healthy eating that actually is extremely unhealthy.
-Ironic isn’t it?
-In reality, no food is good or bad.
-Yes, some foods are more nutritious than others but your choice of either a cheeseburger or kale salad doesn’t determine your self-worth.
+Ironic, isn’t it?
+In reality, no food is good or bad but in everyday life, we’re subliminally being taught that choosing an apple over a chocolate bar makes us a better person .
+Yes, some foods are more nutritious than others but remember, your choice of either a cheeseburger or kale salad doesn’t determine your self-worth.
 The diet culture sucks because it makes us think we aren’t good enough and that we are bad people.
 TRUST ME, YOU’RE NOT!

 So you’ve eaten 1,200 calories today and tracked it on your my fitness pal.
 Great well done you!
 Now ask yourself: in 2 years time are you REALLY still going to be punching those numbers in every day to your iPhone app?
 Probably not!
 What about that meal plan of soups and cardboard tasting chocolate bars that you’re on?
 How’s that going a year from now?
 I imagine non-existent and all it’s done is created short-term achievable goals that don’t translate into long-term ones in the real world.
 The diet culture sucks because it’s not sustainable or realistic and the sooner you realise that the better.